pkalyankumar1010/ShareOTP/README.md

 # ShareOTP (Swiggy SMS Reader)

 An Android application that automatically reads SMS messages, extracts OTPs and transaction details, and forwards them to Telegram.
 Perfect for monitoring Swiggy orders and other OTP-based transactions.

+> ⚠️ **Disclaimer**: This project is for educational purposes only.
+Use it at your own risk.
+The developers are not responsible for any misuse of this software or any consequences that may arise from its use.
+Please ensure you comply with all applicable laws and regulations in your jurisdiction.

 <div align="center">
     <img src="home.jpg" width="250" style="padding-right: 0px;">
     <img src="telegramgroupbot.jpg" width="250" style="padding-right: 0px;">